trilitech/tezos-developer-docs/docs/reference/unity/TokenContract.md

 For information about FA2 contracts and tokens, see [FA2 tokens](../../architecture/tokens/FA2).

+The Michelson source code of the built-in contract is in the `Resources/Contracts` folder of the SDK.

 ## Properties

 These properties are populated after you deploy the contract with the `Deploy()` method: